UT-VisionMotionDecision/PLDAPS/README.md

 this has all settings loaded, and as long as we are not in a trial, `p.trial` points to `p.defaultParameters`

-During a trial `p.trial` will be a struct that holds the merged parameters from `p.defaultParameters` for that trial
+During a trial, `p.trial` will be a struct that holds the merged parameters from `p.defaultParameters` for that trial

 you will see a list of fieldnames

 I'll list them here

         display     <- all display parameters
         datapixx    <- parameters for datapixx, including options to record analog data (datapixx.adc)